Arthur R. Derse, January 2016

 He is a member of the board of the American Society for Law, Medicine and Ethics (ASLME), and member and past chair of the Ethics Committee of the American College of Emergency Physicians (ACEP).
 He is a past president of the American Society for Bioethics and Humanities (ASBH), and former chair of the National Ethics Committee of the Veterans Health Administration, He served as Senior Consultant for Academic Affairs at the American Medical Association’s Institute for Ethics and as a member of the American Bar Association’s Commission on Law and Aging.

-His publication and research has focused on emergency medicine and ethics, confidentiality, informed consent, end-of-life decision making, the doctor-patient relationship and the use of the internet in academic bioethics and medicine.
+His publication and research have focused on emergency medicine and ethics, confidentiality, informed consent, end-of-life decision making, the doctor-patient relationship and the use of the internet in academic bioethics and medicine.
 He is co-author of the Code of Ethics of the American College of Emergency Physicians and Practical Ethics for Students, Interns and Residents: A Short Reference Manual 3rd Edition.

 Dr. Derse serves on the editorial boards of the American Journal of Bioethics, the Journal of Clinical Ethics, the Medical Ethics Advisor and the Virtual Mentor.
 He is the founder and moderator of the MCW Bioethics Discussion Forum, a nationally recognized academic discussion group.
 He is a recipient of the Gold Foundation’s Leonard Tow Humanism in Medicine Award and was elected to the Medical College of Wisconsin’s Society of Teaching Scholars.
 He received the American Society for Bioethics and Humanities 2008 Distinguished Service Award.